 Google is your new home page.
 When a brand dominates their own search engine results, it sends trust signals to prospective customers.
-Control of the many aspects of search results like Knowledge Panel, carousel images, location information, Google posts, social media posts, and more not only provides brands with the ability to showcase why they're great, it also enables a company to keep competitors from sharing their online brand-space.
+Control of the many aspects of search results such as Knowledge Panel, carousel images, location information, Google posts, social media posts, and more not only provides brands with the ability to showcase why they're great, it also enables a company to keep competitors from sharing their online brand-space.
 This article discusses many of the ways brands can control how they're seen online.

 Search engines no longer want to be just a directory.
 They want to solve problems directly.
 Less people click on a brand's main website today, instead opting for information shortcuts provided by Google or Bing.